Link Online

 3. A member of our team will be in touch and to arrange an assessment and see if we can help or if we need to refer to one of the partners in the voluntary sector.

-Last year, over 700 people benefitted from our services - including Link Online.
-With your help, we can ensure even more feel connected and supported in their community
+Last year, over 1,300 people benefited from our services - including Link Online.
+With your help, we can ensure even more feel connected and supported in their community.